MasheLaNube/astroREBECCA/README.md

 Just download it to your computer or clone it in the same folder you are working!

-To use it just write inside your code: import tesslc as lc
+To use it just write inside your code: import rebecca as rb